 Opening times: Monday to Sunday 7am to 7pm

-Entrance fees: drop $2 in the bucket as you enter
+Entrance fees: Drop $2.50 in the bucket as you enter

 Mahon Pool, Maroubra

-Most rock and beach pools are situated to offer some protection from the sou’westerleys, but not Mahon; built in 1932, the 33-yard pool sits on a rock platform overlooking Lurline Bay and has been dubbed the “impossible" pool because it’s at the mercy of the waves which crash into it at high tide and can carry swimmers off course.
+Most rock and beach pools are designed to offer some protection from the sou’westerleys.
+But not Mahon.
+Built in 1932, the 33-yard pool sits on a rock platform overlooking Lurline Bay and has been dubbed the “impossible" pool because it’s at the mercy of the waves that crash into it at high tide and can carry swimmers off course.
 The Sydney Swans regularly use the pool for recovery sessions.
+Join the regulars swimming here at sunrise before converging at the nearby Grumpy Baker for a goulash pie.
+It’s one of the best bakeries in Sydney.

 Location: Marine Parade, Maroubra